alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

          1: invokedynamic #18,  0 // InvokeDynamic #0:toString:(LRange;)Ljava/lang/String;
          6: areturn
 {% endhighlight %}
-Regardless of the number of record components, this will be the bytecode. *A simple, polished and elegant solution*.
+**Regardless of the number of record components, this will be the bytecode**. *A simple, polished and elegant solution*.
 But how this `invokedynamic` thing works?

 ### Introducing Indy
 Invoke Dynamic (Also known as Indy) was part of JSR 292 intending to enhance the JVM support for *Dynamic Type Languages*.
-After its first release in Java 7, The `invokedynamic` opcode along with its `java.lang.invoke` luggage was used quite extensively by dynamic JVM-based languages like JRuby.
+After its first release in Java 7, The `invokedynamic` opcode along with its `java.lang.invoke` luggage is used quite extensively by dynamic JVM-based languages like JRuby.

 Although indy specifically designed to enhance the dynamic language support, it offers much more than that.
 As a matter of fact, it's suitable to use wherever a language designer needs any form of *dynamicity*, from dynamic type acrobatics to dynamic strategies!
 For instance, the [Java 8](https://www.youtube.com/watch?v=MLksirK9nnE) *Lambda Expressions* are actually implemented using `invokedynamic`, even though Java is a statically typed language!